nicky-nym/nicky-nym.github.io/pages/cities.md

 * **global compact on safe, orderly and regular migration (GCM)<a name="glossary:GCM"></a>**
   * a 2018 United Nations agreement about international migration [^wiki_gcm]

+* **High Line<a name="glossary:high-line"></a>**
+  * an greenway park in New York City, built as a rails-to-trails conversion of a section of elevated railway, inspired by the Promenade plantée in Paris

 * **housing cooperative** or **housing co-op<a name="glossary:housing-co-op"></a>**
   * A group of households in a multi-family building, where each household owns a share of the whole building co-op and has the right to occupy a single unit, rather than owning that unit outright.
 An elected board makes decisions. [^schneider_2019-04-29]